About Tiebreakers

 What happens if I don’t check the “Yes” box on the enrollment application to have my twins assigned together?

-If you do not check the “yes” box indicating that you want your twins assigned together, they will go into the assignment process as individual students for the entire process.
+If you do not check the “yes” box indicating that you want your twins assigned together, they will go into the assignment process as individual students.
 There will be a possibility that they may be separated in this process.

 What are my options if the twins are separated?

-The parent may submit an application form for the May Placement Period or Wait Pool Process for one twin to join the other.
-The twin will receive a sibling priority in the assignment process to join their sibling for any future openings.
-The assignment of a sibling is a higher priority after appeals, but can only be offered if there are openings at the school and program.
-There cannot be a guarantee that there will be openings to accommodate siblings.
+The twin will receive a sibling priority in the waitlist to join their sibling for any future openings.
+The assignment of a sibling is a high priority, but can only be offered if there are openings at the school and program.
+There is no guarantee that there will be openings to accommodate siblings.

 I want my twins assigned together, but I am concerned about getting a lower choice school, what are my options?